Ecommerce today is fast-paced.

 All ecommerce retailers should be trying to optimize their product detail page.
 When done well, this page can help boost conversions, increase customer engagement and increase cross-selling and upselling.

-There are a few practical actions you can take to optimize your PDP product detail page, all of which have different end goals and benefits for your ecommerce business.
+There are a few practical actions you can take to optimize your product detail page PDP in eCommerce, all of which have different end goals and benefits for your business.
 Whether appealing to luxury shoppers or those discount hunters, all of these strategies will be effective—regardless of your target audience.
 Let’s take a look.

 Hopefully, you’ve already got a strong SEO strategy in place for your ecommerce website.
 If so, you’ll already know the keywords you want your ecommerce brand to rank for and the actions you can take to rank for them.